maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **Conclusion**: The hypothesis that D_f can serve as an early-stopping signal is **falsified**.

-**This negative result indicates**: Before using D_f for any practical application, one must ensure the evaluation classifier has sufficient capacity, otherwise the D_f estimate is unreliable.
+**This negative result indicates**: Before using D_f for any practical application, one must ensure the evaluation classifier has sufficient capacity and the layer dimension is large enough, otherwise the D_f estimate is unreliable.

-### 9. Significance
+### 10. Significance

 **For neural network theory**:

 - "Information retention" and "decision quality" are independent dimensions
 - Evaluating a network requires looking beyond information content to decision confidence
 - Output entropy is a stronger accuracy predictor than conditional entropy
+- **D_f's validity is constrained by layer dimension**: low-dimensional layers have no discriminative D_f

 **For the information projection framework**:

 - The framework holds on neural networks (D_f behavior is predictable)
-- But practical applications of D_f require caution (estimation noise is large)
+- But practical applications of D_f require caution
+- **A structural boundary is identified**: D_f is meaningful only in "dimension-variable layers"
 - A negative result is honestly reported

-### 10. Limitations
+### 11. Limitations

 - MNIST dataset, small-scale networks
 - 5000 training samples, 10 epochs
 - Conditional entropy estimated by a classifier, noisy
 - No validation on CNNs or Transformers
+- No systematic study of the exact functional form of "layer-dimension D_f lock"

-### 11. Data Availability
+### 12. Data Availability

 The code for this appendix is reproducible in the GitHub repository maxlanceund/github-random.
 Workflow files: